Archaeological theory: Post-processual archaeology

 In the 1980s, a new movement arose led by the British archaeologists Michael Shanks, Christopher Tilley, Daniel Miller and Ian Hodder.
-It questioned processualism's appeals to science and impartiality by claiming that every archaeologist is in fact biased by their personal experience and background, and thus truly scientific archaeological work is difficult or impossible.
+It questioned processualism's appeal to science and impartiality by claiming that every archaeologist is in fact biased by their personal experience and background, and thus truly scientific archaeological work is difficult or impossible.
 This is especially true in archaeology where experiments (excavations) cannot possibly be repeatable by others as the scientific method dictates.
 Exponents of this relativistic method, called post-processual archaeology, analysed not only the material remains they excavated, but also themselves, their attitudes and opinions.
 The different approaches to archaeological evidence which every person brings to his or her interpretation result in different constructs of the past for each individual.
 The benefit of this approach has been recognised in such fields as visitor interpretation, cultural resource management and ethics in archaeology as well as fieldwork.
 It has also been seen to have parallels with culture history.
 Processualists critique it, however, as without scientific merit.
 They point out that analysing yourself doesn't make a hypothesis any more valid, since a scientist will likely be more biased about himself than about artifacts.
 And even if you can't perfectly replicate digs, one should try to follow science as rigorously as possible.
 After all, perfectly scientific experiments can be performed on artifacts recovered or system theories constructed from dig information.

 Post-processualism provided an umbrella for all those who decried the processual model of culture, which many feminist and neo-Marxist archaeologists for example believed treated people as mindless automatons and ignored their individuality.

 Current theories

+After the turn of the millennium archaeological theory has been characterized by a diversity of perspectives without any single dominate paradigm.
+The development of new scientific methods such as ancient DNA techniques and stable isotope analysis has lead many archaeologists to embrace scientific approaches to archaeology that have emphasied big data sets and the study of human mobility and migration.
+Kristian Kristiansen coined this new embrace of Science within archaeological theory as the "Third Science Revolution", and it has become one of the dominate approaches to archaeology within many European archaeology departments.
+In North America, colonial legacies and experiences with cultural heritage legislation such as NAGPRA has led to the popularity of community-focused and indigenous approaches archaeology, which has become an increasingly popular framework for archaeological theory within the United States.